 Some More Burrito Recipes Collection

 - This is a slow & low recipe and will take about 4-5 hours to cook the beef, but best to be flexible with timings as it’ll depend on the size and shape of your joint.
 If you have a slow cooker, brilliant.
 Otherwise you can just use a large saucepan with a lid and the oven.
 If using an oven, pre-heat to 150C.

 - First, remove any large chunks of fat from the beef.

-- Heat a large pan (with a lid for later) or slow cooker over a high heat and add a little vegetable oil.
+- Heat a large pan (with a lid for later) and add a little vegetable oil.
 Once hot, sear the brisket until nicely browned all over.
 Don’t worry if it catches and chars in places.

 - Return the brisket to the pan and add the Gran Luchito Smoky Chipotle Taco & Fajita Mix, the stout and enough stock to just cover the beef.

 - Add the lid to the pot and cook at 150C for 5 hours, turning every hour or so.
 After the 4th hour, check if the meat will pull apart fairly easily with 2 forks.
 When it does, it’s done.
 Remove from the oven and allow to cool to room temperature.

 - Remove the meat from the liquid and shred into chunks with 2 forks.
 Whilst doing that, place the pan with sauce over a high heat and reduce the liquid until you’ve got a nice thick sauce.
 Taste and adjust seasoning.